Steps Towards a Theory of Visual Information: Active Perception, Signal-to-Symbol Conversion and the Interplay Between Sensing and Control: Optimal classification with canonization

 \section{Optimal classification with canonization}

 In this section and the next we elaborate on what would be possible if all nuisances were invertible.\footnote{Note that this situation is hypothetical, for even a group $g$ (\eg vantage point) acting on the scene ($\xi$) can generate non-invertible nuisances (self-occlusions $\nu$).
 According to the Ambient-Lambert model, a group transformation $g_t \in SE(3)$ due to a change of vantage point induces on the image domain an epipolar transformation that, depending on the shape of the scene, can be arbitrarily complex.
 In particular, such a transformation need not be a {\em function} in the sense that self-occlusion will cause the pre-image of a point $p$ via the domain deformation $w^{-1}(x)$ to have multiple values.
 This issue will be resolved in later sections; for now, we assume that the scene is such that a group nuisance does not induce non-invertible transformations of the image domain.
 In particular, it has been shown in \cite{sundaramoorthiPVS09} that -- in the absence of occlusion phenomena -- the closure of epipolar domain deformations has as closure the entire group of planar diffeomorphisms.} So, we assume that $\nu = 0$, and focus on the role of $g$.
 We will address $\nu \neq 0$ in Section \ref{sect-interaction}.
 For now, we are interested in how to design invariant and sufficient statistics for $g$ alone, as if all other nuisances were absent.
+In this case, we can assume that the group $g$ acts on the space of images, or that the space of scenes and the space of images coincide.

+One of the many possible ways of designing an invariant feature is to use the data $I$ to ``fix'' a particular group element $\hat g(I)$, and then ``undo'' it from the data. \cutTwo{If the data does not allow fixing a group element $\hat g$, it means it is already invariant to $G$.} So, we define a {\em (co-variant) feature detector} to be a functional designed to choose a particular group action $\hat g$, from which we can easily design an invariant feature, often referred to as an {\em invariant (feature) descriptor}.
+Note that both the detector and the descriptor are deterministic functions of the data, hence both are features.
+One can think of this process as some kind of registration, or alignment, but rather than registering to a target, it is a form of ``self-alignment.''